-NAHB worked with lawmakers to include a robust rental relief component in the new economic stimulus legislation that will allow landlords to request rental assistance on behalf of their tenants.** The package includes $25 billion for rental assistance covering rent, utilities and arrears through an NAHB-supported flexible spending program similar to the Coronavirus Relief Fund called the Emergency Rental Assistance program.
+NAHB worked with lawmakers to include a robust rental relief component in two economic stimulus bills that will allow landlords to request rental assistance on behalf of their tenants.
+The Emergency Rental Assistance Program (ERAP), for which NAHB strongly advocated, provides nearly $50 billion for rental assistance, utility payments, arrearages and certain other eligible uses.

 - Funds will be available for 12 months of rent, utilities and arrears with a possible three-month extension.

 - Applications will be for a three-month period, and if at the time of application, the tenant only lists their current month’s income they must resubmit the application every three months with updated income information for any additional assistance.

 Administered through the Treasury Department, funding will go directly to states or large local governments.
 Treasury is providing state and local government grantees with considerable flexibility to design their own ERAP programs, subject to federal requirements for tenants’ eligibility, permissible uses of funds and documentation requirements.

 In a big win for NAHB, there are guardrails for funding that would require payment to go directly to the property or utility company, and landlords may request rental assistance on behalf of their tenants.
 If the landlord wants to request assistance on behalf of their tenant they must:

 - Obtain a signature from the tenant on the application (can be electronic);

 - Share documentation of the application with the tenant; and

 - Ensure any funds obtained from the application are used towards rent or arrears.